apache/superset/CONTRIBUTING.md

 [API Documentation](http://pythonhosted.com/panoramix)

-## Setting up a development environment
+## Setting up a Python development environment

     # fork the repo on github and then clone it
     # alternatively you may want to clone the main repo but that won't work